hackgvl/hackgreenville-com/EVENTS_API.md

 ## URLs and Query String Parameters
 By default, results are returned in JSON format.

-Previously, an `Accept: application/json+ld` header could be sent to the API to fetch [Schema.org Event markup](https://schema.org/Event) in JSON+LD format.
-However, this feature is not implemented in the newest version.

 * [Get all upcoming events](https://hackgreenville.com/api/v0/events) by calling _/api/v0/events_
 * [Get events within a date range](https://hackgreenville.com/api/v0/events?start_date=2024-01-15&end_date=2024-02-01) by calling _/api/v0/events?start_date=2024-01-15&end_date=2024-02-01_
     * the API defaults to providing only upcoming meetings, unless a `start_date` and `end_date` are specified